-The theme of our fourth conference is Digital Freedom, which we'll explore through Web3-focused talks, discussions, and performances on decentralized power, alternative networks, creative collectives, and focused attention.
+The theme of our fourth conference is Digital Freedom, which we'll explore through Web3-focused talks, discussions, and performances on decentralized power, alternative networks, and creative collectives.

 What to bring: pen, notebook, blanket, pillow, and anything else to make yourself comfortable.
 Snacks and beverages will be provided, and feel bring to bring your own as well.

 This event is invite-only, but if there are others you think should be here, send them this event page.
 Note: this event page is unlisted, so if you have access to it, you are invited.

 6-6:50pm (Talk + Q&A): Justin Murphy (Other Life): Exit Everything

 The old debate between Exit and Voice is over.
 Everywhere you look, power is exiting institutions: Monetary power is exiting central banks for Bitcoin, journalists are exiting media corporations for Substack, professors are exiting universities to teach online, social media is exiting the clearweb for community-owned darkwebs.
 Are these fads?
 Should we expect a re-consolidation of mainstream institutions?
 Should we aim for a re-consolidation of mainstream institutions?
 Justin argues there is a gradient to contemporary history and it points one way only: exit everything.

 7-7:50pm (Talk + Q&A): Trent Gillham (Holium): DAOs and The Emergent State

 A new system of governance and organization is emerging around us.
 It will be an open, decentralized system with feedback loops that address needs at human-scale.
 What are practical steps to facilitate the transition to this new world?

 8-8:50pm (Talks + Performances): Endproject: DIY or Die